-D. Submission Dates and Times
+E. Submission Dates and Times

 All submission dates and times are indicated on the title page of this Program Announcement/ Funding Opportunity.
 Pre-application and application submissions are required.
-Failure to meet any one of the deadlines will result in application rejection.
+Failure to meet either of these deadlines will result in application rejection.

-E. Other Submission Requirements
+F. Other Submission Requirements